The-OpenROAD-Project/OpenLane/docs/source/analog_guide.rst

-Analog design flow Practice
+Analog component design practice
 --------------------------------------------------------------------------------
-Intro
+Introduction
 ^^^^^^^^^^^^^^^
 This guide covers design process of analog components for sky130.
 While this guide is different for most technlogies and tools it gives enough practical experience.